 Letters to the Public About Cancer Screening

 Cancer screening is testing done on people who may be at risk of getting cancer, but who have no symptoms and generally feel fine.
 Cancer screening tests are not meant to diagnose cancer.
 Instead, they help figure out which people are more likely to have cancer or get cancer in the future.
-Cancer Care Ontario runs province-wide organized screening programs for 3 types of cancer: breast, cervical and colorectal (commonly called “colon cancer” or “bowel cancer”).
+Ontario Health (Cancer Care Ontario) runs province-wide organized screening programs for 4 types of cancer: lung, breast, cervical and colorectal (commonly called “colon cancer” or “bowel cancer”).

-Cancer Care Ontario sends letters to people to:
+Ontario Health (Cancer Care Ontario) sends letters to people for breast, cervical and colorectal cancers to:

 - remind them when it is time for their next screening test